justindisney/scribbit/README.md

 The simplest way to access the app is to go to http://example.com/scribbit/public in a browser.

-A more sophisticated method would be to set up a subdomain with its docroot set to `/path/to/my/scribbit/public`, then load http://scribbit.example.com in a browser.
+A more sophisticated method would be to map a subdomain to `/path/to/my/scribbit/public`, then load http://scribbit.example.com in a browser.

 If installed correctly, a login screen should appear.
 Use the credentials that were set in `config.php` to login.